 Content

 Male pattern baldness (also known as androgenetic alopecia or androgenic alopecia) mostly results from genetics.
-So there’s definitely a family connection, but it’s a bit more complicated than that.

-A large 2012 meta-analysis of studies involving nearly 13,000 men of European descent suggested that people with the AR gene have significantly higher susceptibility to genetic baldness than those without it.
+A large 2012 meta-analysis of studies involving nearly 13,000 men of European descent suggested that people with the androgen receptor gene (or AR gene) are more than twice as likely to go bald than those without it.

 Biological males have X and Y chromosomes (XY), while biological females have two X chromosomes (XX).